-If you’re experiencing the problem that your computer shuttings down while playing games, you’ve come to the right place.
+If you’re experiencing the problem that your computer shuts down while playing games, you’ve come to the right place.
 Don’t worry, you’re not alone.
 The problem can be caused by different issues.
-So there’re several methods to fix it.
+So there are several methods to fix it.
 All methods apply to Windows 10, 7, 8.1 & 8.

-Without further ado, let’s straight to the point:
+Without further ado, let’s get straight to the point:

-What’re the causes and how to fix it?
+What’re the causes and how to fix them?

 There are many possible reasons which will cause the shutting down problem.
 Here we list 5 common reasons and each of them has a corresponding solution.
 Just try the methods one by one until you have the problem solved.

-If you hear unusual fan sounds, increasing or sustaining a high temperature on idle state, the problem is most likely caused by overheating.
-It’s becasue computer has a self-protection mechanism.
+If you hear unusual fan sounds, increasing or sustaining a high temperature in an idle state, the problem is most likely caused by overheating.
+It’s because the computer has a self-protection mechanism.
 When the temperature reaches a certain level, your computer will automatically shut down.

 Fix 2: Change PSU

-PSU refer to the Power Supply Unit.
+PSU refers to the Power Supply Unit.
 The component supplies power to the computer.
 Most of the time when a computer SHUTS DOWN unexpectedly when playing games, it’s the PSU.

 How to check your PSU

 The easiest way is to try a different PSU on your computer and see the result.